fgtl/amoeba/README.md

 ## How to uninstall

-With root priviledges, type the following command:
+With root privileges, type the following command:

 ```shell
 rm /etc/bash_completion.d/adm